Instructionally Related Activities (IRA)

 2015-16 Application Deadline is March 6, 2015 by 5:00 PM

-Once you begin this online application, you will not be able to stop, save or return to the form.
-Once begun, the online application must be completed and submitted.
-Therefore we are providing you with a pdf worksheet of the application that you may wish to complete prior to beginning the online application.
+Once you begin this online application, you will not be able to stop, save or return to the form unless you are logged in to OrgSync.

 What is an Instructionally Related Activity (IRA)?

 The goal of the Instructionally Related Activities (IRA) program is to provide student fee funding for out-of-class experiences for students participating in an academic program, discipline, or department where those experiences are integrally related to one of its instructional courses.
 Such activities are deemed essential for providing a quality educational program and constitute a vital and/or enhanced instructional experience for students.